Unidata/netcdf-c/man4/netcdf-f77.md

   [[\<](#Type-Conversion "Previous section in reading order")]   [[\>](#Combined-Index "Next section in reading order")]       [[\<\<](#V2-FORTRAN-Transition "Beginning of this chapter or previous chapter")]   [[Up](#Top "Up section")]   [[\>\>](#Combined-Index "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   -------------------------------------------------------------- --------------------------------------------------------- --- ---------------------------------------------------------------------------------- --------------------------- ------------------------------------------ --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-B. Summary of FORTRAN 77 Interface {.appendix}
+B. Summary of FORTRAN 77 Interface
 ==================================

 Input parameters are in upper case, output parameters are in lower case.